Film Preservation Studies

 José Luis Sanz

-Film preservation and restoration
+Film preservation and its alternatives

 Carolina Cappa